wrussell1999/new-web/assets/sponsors/onboard-silver.md

 We want to start working with you on these things as soon as we sign the contract with you:

 1. Clarify the name and description of your Hack Game
-2. Decide on the number of mentors and recruiters you send, give us their names, contact information, area of expertise (if mentor) and through this form: https://goo.gl/GifMBN
+2. Decide on the number of mentors and recruiters would be available online,, give us their names, contact information, area of expertise (if mentor) and through this form: https://goo.gl/GifMBN
 3. Let us know about any other requirements you have 🙂
 </details>